$hp$-optimal convergence of the original DG method for linear hyperbolic problems on special simplicial meshes: Introduction

 \section{Introduction}

-The discontinuous Galerkin method was introduced in~\cite{Reed-Hill:1973} for the approximation of solutions to the neutron transport equation, i.e., a first-order linear hyperbolic problem.
-This method was first analysed in~\cite{Lesaint-Raviart:1974}; advances on the convergence of the scheme were given in~\cite{Johnson-Pitkaranta:1986}.
+The discontinuous Galerkin ({DG}) method was {first} introduced in~\cite{Reed-Hill:1973} for the approximation of solutions to the neutron transport equation, i.e., a first-order linear hyperbolic problem.
+This method, {which we shall refer to as the original DG method,} was {later} analysed in~\cite{Lesaint-Raviart:1974}; advances on the convergence of the scheme were given in~\cite{Johnson-Pitkaranta:1986}.
 The convergence rates in the $L^2$ norm of the $h$-version of the method proven therein are suboptimal by half an order; this was also apparent from the numerical experiments in~\cite{Peterson:1991}.
 On special classes of meshes, optimal convergence for the $\h$-version was established in~\cite{Cockburn-Dong-Guzman:2008}.

 Fewer results are available for the $\p$- and $\h\p$-versions of the method.
-In~\cite{Houston-Schwab-Suli:2000}, $\h\p$ error estimates were derived for a streamline diffusion version of the discontinuous Galerkin method on fairly general quadrilateral meshes.
-Shortly after~\cite{Houston-Schwab-Suli:2002}, for the original method and linear polynomial convection fields, $\p$ convergence was shown suboptimal by half a order for the convection-diffusion case, but optimal for the linear hyperbolic case; for more general vector fields, suboptimality by one order and a half was discussed as well.
+In~\cite{Houston-Schwab-Suli:2000}, $\h\p$ error estimates were derived for a streamline diffusion version of the discontinuous Galerkin method on fairly general quadrilateral meshes. {Shortly after, in~\cite{Houston-Schwab-Suli:2002},} for the original method and linear polynomial convection fields, $\p$ convergence was shown suboptimal by half a order for the convection-diffusion case, but optimal for the linear hyperbolic case; for more general vector fields, suboptimality by one order and a half was discussed as well.
 The main theoretical tools in this reference are $\h\p$ optimal approximation properties of the $L^2$ projector on the boundary of tensor product elements.
 More recently~\cite{Dong-Mascotto:2021} and again for tensor product elements, such a suboptimality was reduced to half an order only for a special class of convective fields.